Topics Map > Software Guides > Audacity

 Silencing is useful for removing unwanted noises, such as dog barks or sighs, without creating holes or adjusting the timing of the track.

-To silence a section without splitting or deleting:
+To silence a section:

 - With the Selection Tool, click-and-drag to highlight the desired section to silence.